RunestoneInteractive/RunestoneServer/source/Graphs/graphdfs.rst

 discovery and finish times of the nodes provide some interesting properties we can use in later algorithms.

-The code for our depth first search is shown in the next listing.
+The code for our depth first search is shown in :ref:`Listing 5 <lst_dfsgeneral>`.
 Since the two functions ``dfs`` and its helper ``dfsvisit`` use a variable to keep track of the time across calls to ``dfsvisit`` we chose to implement the code as methods of a class that inherits from the